davetron5000/naildrivin5.com/_posts/2019-11-11-solid-is-not-solid-rexamining-the-single-responsibility-principle.md

 My advice: **Stop talking about Single Responsibility and start talking about cohesion**.

-In the next article, I'll tackle the Open/Closed Principle, which is so confusing as to be utterly useless.
+In the next article, I'll tackle the [Open/Closed Principle][ocpost], which is so confusing as to be utterly useless.

+[ocpost]: /blog/2019/11/14/open-closed-principle-is-confusing-and-well-wrong.html#more

 ---